top of page

 No, the Opportunity Card is different from the Job Seeker Visa.

-The difference between the Opportunity Card and the Job Seeker Visa is that since the last reform, the Job Seeker Visa can only be applied for by people who have been trained in Germany.
+The main difference between the Opportunity Card and the Job Seeker Visa is that since the last reform, the Job Seeker Visa can only be applied for by people who have been trained in Germany.

 What do I have to do after being fired as a foreigner?